-Pursuant to article 27 of the ICA Law and article 74.1 of APC, Russian commercial courts may order a third party to produce evidence.
+Pursuant to article 27 of the ICA Law and article 74.1 of the APC, Russian commercial courts may order a third party to produce evidence.
 The court proceedings in aid of institutional arbitration shall be initiated at the request of the arbitral tribunal with a seat in Russia (except ad hoc tribunals) or by a party to such arbitration subject to the tribunal's approval.
 Such aid is unavailable for ad hoc arbitrations.
-There are very few cases where Russian commercial courts have considered such motions.
+There are very few cases where Russian commercial courts have considered such motions (eg, Case A40-47047/11-68-399 Conocophillips Russia Inc v CJSC Chartis, OJSC Gasheka Realty; Case A40-45779/11-50-378 Conocophillips Russia Inc v OJSC Gasheka Realty).
 Domestic courts will not secure the attendance of witnesses.